afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Robotization_Filter_Python.md

     from matplotlib import pyplot as plt

 # Set up place to store data from hardware with wifi protocol
-##### We set up five string type lists to store the date here since 5 strain sensors for 5 fingers are used
+##### We set up five string type lists to store the date here since 5 strain sensors for 5 fingers are used, and the wifi protocol I used sends data in string type.
+Change this to what ever works best for your wifi protocol.

     global line
     global line2
     global line3